rigetti/pyquil/CONTRIBUTING.md

 ### Publishing a Package on PyPI

-After performing a release in GitHub, the next step is to build and push a new package to the Python Package Index (PyPI).
+After performing a release on GitHub, the next step is to build and push a new package to the Python Package Index (PyPI).
 This can be done locally in two steps (assuming you have the requisite credentials).
 First, run `make dist` from the top-level directory to create a source distribution.
 Next, run the following: